Yracyy/Daily-Cleanup-script/README.md

 A fast Windows junk-file cleaner that runs automatically every time you log in.

-## Why I built this

-Built-in tools like Disk Cleanup (`cleanmgr.exe`) are slow, require interaction, and don't cover things like browser caches, Teams cache, or crash dumps.
-I wanted something that runs automatically at logon as SYSTEM, logs exactly what it did, and never touches anything that could break an app or lose personal files.

 ## What it cleans

 | # | Category |